Node.js Signals, Exit Codes, and Graceful Shutdown

 Health Check Integration

-Here's something most shutdown guides skip.
-If your application runs behind a load balancer that performs health checks, you should start failing the health check as soon as shutdown begins.
-This tells the load balancer to stop routing new traffic to this instance before you close the server.
+If your app sits behind a load balancer, start failing the health check as soon as shutdown begins.
+The 503 response tells the load balancer to stop routing new traffic to this instance before the listener closes.

 app.get('/health', (_req, res) => {